Junior Development Centres (JDCs) & Junior Academy Centres (JACs)

 After playing for a club or school, attending a JDC is the next step on hockey’s player pathway.
 The coach or teacher can nominate a player to attend an assessment for a JDC if and when they think it is appropriate for the player’s development.

 After attending a JDC, a JAC is the next step on hockey’s player pathway.
 A JDC coach can nominate a player to attend an assessment for a JAC if and when they think it is appropriate for the player’s development.
-Players who have previously been involved in Junior Regional Performance Centre (JRPC) Tier 2 activity may also attend JACs.
+Players who have previously been involved in Junior Regional Performance Centre (JRPC) activity will also attend JACs.

 What happens at JDCs and JACs?

-Both centres provide regular training sessions where players will receive coaching on the core skills of hockey from appropriately qualified coaches.
-As well as training, there will be competition between local JDCs and between JACs at the next level up.
+Both centres provide regular training sessions where players will receive coaching to develop all aspects of their hockey from appropriately qualified coaches.
+As well as training, there will be competition between local JDCs and, later between JACs.
 The combination of training and competition allows players to develop in a variety of situations and ensures that they are assessed over the whole programme (at both levels) in more than just the competition environment.

 Where and when are the JDCs and JACs?

 Players will attend whichever JDC or JAC is closest to where they live (or in the case of boarding pupils, where they attend school).
-The JDC preparation sessions are run between July and September, with the competition days during October and November.
-The JAC preparation sessions are run between January and March, with the competition days during April and May.
-June and December are the designated ‘rest’ periods for hockey in the LTAD model.
+The JDC preparation sessions are run between June and November, with the competition days normally falling during October and November.
+The JAC will run between November and May, with the competition days falling during March, April and May.

 Information about the location of JDCs is available from clubs, schools, your County Association or England Hockey Regional Office and at www.englandhockey.co.uk/jdclocations.